ccarni/chess/READEME.md

 ﻿# Chess
-Chess game using python
+Chess game using python.

-It currently has many bugs
+It currently has many bugs.

 # Installation
 ```sh